tapecanvas/norns-canvas/README.md

   - [ ] copy/paste
   - [ ] keyboard control (3 keys are not enough)
   - [ ] inport png / collage
-  - [ ] another script idea, but a gallery to display canvas screenshots
+  - [ ] another script idea, but a gallery to display canvas screenshots, could build the basic functionality in a second page of this script
+  - [ ] audio output / input (hmmm...)
+  - [ ] param to purge /data/norns-canvas/ folder

 ## archive